PSPP Mentorship Program

 - Management of countertransference or personal problems are better left for discussion in supervision or your own psychotherapy

-Students who are interested in finding a mentor should fill out the Graduate Student Questionnaire.
+Students who are interested in finding a mentor should fill out the Graduate Student Application.
 We hope you will find participation in the PSPP Mentorship Program to be an enjoyable and gratifying experience and we would appreciate your feedback at any time.
 Please do not hesitate to contact us with any questions, concerns or comments.

 Barbara L. Goldsmith, Psy.D.